Under a Cloud of Suspicion

 Cloud storage has been around for a number of years now, and its use among businesses is on the increase.
 But how does using the cloud for your storage needs affect the security of your data?
-What are the current perceptions of cloud storage security among organisations?
-And how are those perceptions driving security decisions with regards to data?
+What are the current perceptions of cloud storage security among organizations?
+And how are those perceptions driving security decisions with regard to data?

 How the cloud industry addressed its early teething problems